-On the other hand, we are planning to develop other measurement technique for the annihilation gamma-rays, such as a three-dimensional distribution imaging technique for defects, spin polarized positrons generated from circularly polarized gamma-rays, and age-momentum correlation (AMOC).
+Users can currently utilize GiPALS at BL1U in UVSOR-III.
+A result of defect analysis for a GAGG scintillator was published in 2020.1) We are also developing a new measurement method, gamma ray-induced age-momentum correlation (GiAMOC).
+On the other hand, we are planning to develop other measurement technique for the annihilation gamma-rays, such as a three-dimensional distribution imaging technique for defects, coincidence Doppler broadening, and spin polarized positrons generated from circularly polarized gamma-rays.